top of page

 Duty of Care under WHS law and Duty of care under Civil law are not quite the same thing.

-Civil laws exist to protect the safety and wellbeing of citizens in social situations where there may be obvious risks in certain circumstances, or if engaging in an activity or course of action.
+Civil laws exist to protect the safety and wellbeing of citizens in social situations where there may be obvious risks in certain circumstances, such as when engaging in an activity or course of action.
 "Obvious risks" include risks that are easily recognizable, or a matter of common knowledge.

 This post will examine these two responsibilities and how they are similar, yet different.